 When it comes to mixing, the renderer works with audio in the form of beds and objects.

 A Bed is a “traditional” mix (up to 7.1.2) that is played back through the according speakers/speaker arrays in your configuration.
 A bed source would be a dedicated bus in your digital audio workstation.

 An Object is a mono or stereo audio source that is positioned fully in 3D in your DAW.
-In the case of an object a renderer fully takes care of to which speakers the signal should be routed.
+In the case of an object a renderer fully takes care of to which speakers the signal should be routed to.
 An object source would be a mono/stereo track in Pro Tools routed to a dedicated object output.
-Objects don’t have access to an LFE channel.
+Objects don’t have access to an LFE channel by default.

 Atmos renderer has 128 channels available for you to set up your beds and objects.

 The renderer can produce a delivery/broadcast ready .atmos masters as well as provide live re-renders in different formats such as 2.0, 5.1, 7.1, 7.1.2, 9.1.2, headphone binaural which can be routed back into your DAW for recording or directly to different sets of speakers if required.